lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Constructive Feedback Received
--  When I just joined my first team in Amazon, I criticized a lot of artifacts built by my team.
-Such as coding styles, the coding standards, the abuse the duplicate code, absense of designs and docs.
-But my team members didn't buy it even though most of the time I was corrent.
+- When I just joined my first team in Amazon, I criticized a lot of artifacts built by my team
+- Such as coding styles, the coding standards, the abuse the duplicate code, absense of designs and docs.
+- But my team members didn't buy it even though most of the time I was corrent.
 I received the feedback that "Do not just criticize, but also propose the solution".
-So I got it, I had to  earn trust first.
+- So I got it, I had to  earn trust first.
 For each item that I proposed, I did a lot of research both internally and externally.
-I also implemented my artifacts with best practice and got everyone aware.
+- I also implemented my artifacts with best practice and got everyone aware.
 I also set up knowledge sharing sessions to share my solutions to those issues.
-After like one year, my team has been pretty willing to listen to my advices and they knew that I was just being passionate instead of being bitching.
+- After like one year, my team has been pretty willing to listen to my advices and they knew that I was just being passionate instead of being bitching.

 ## Leadership